 - Gold Cost – older, established, known to be a low-roller haven across from the Palms.

 - Westgate – once the concert home Elvis, this has its Monorail station to take you to the South Strip.

-- Sahara Las Vegas – wholly rebuilt, has undergone many changes since its first opening in 1952. it also has its monorail station.
+- Sahara Las Vegas – wholly rebuilt, has undergone many changes since its first opening in 1952. it also has a monorail station.

 There are hidden gems and new jewels around Fremont Street in Downtown Las Vegas.
-Sure it’s a world away from the Strip, but these properties will show you the appreciation you deserve.
+Sure it’s a world away from the Strip, but these properties will show you your appreciation.

 It starts with Derek Stevens, who has single-handedly revitalized Fremont.
 All three properties – Golden Gate, The D, and Circa – offer great deals for any size bankroll.

 Also recommended are:

 - Main Street Station – not connected to Stations Resorts (now called Red Rock), it is owned by Boyd Gaming.

 - The Plaza – with more renovations, additions, and suites, it is ready to assume a leading role.
 For a low to mid-rollers bankroll, this is a great alternative.